 Welcome fellow gadget lover!
 I adore gadgets!
 The fitbit one is my newest one, but it looks like since it does its thing wirelessly and talks to both my computer and my ipad, its here to stay!
 My next gadget will be the scale (aria), but not worried too much about the scale until I get my eating and moving up to a good level.
 Great work on your healthy changes!

 Sparking for health and pain control Every step is a step in the right direction!
+Happy fitbit one user!

 I'm Darlene, btw.
 Mama to 4 grownups, Grandee to 4 amazing young men, caregiver to the elderly and disabled (they PAY me to visit with people!!!), writer (working on a time travel/wizard story right now, but also play online with a group co-writing stories in roundrobbin style---contact me if you want to join us.
 Free and fun!)

 Fitness Minutes: (75,253) Posts: 22,900 3/24/13 9:16 P

 I love my fit bit.
 I got a body Media but would not pay for a monthly monitoring fee and also loved fit bits customer service more.